WE ARE AN URBAN INN

 And thank you for staying at the Benton Park Inn.

 2017 Arsenal St, St Louis MO 63118

 Dan Kelly established the Benton Park Inn with his husband and partner Douglas Nissing in 2013.
 Doug passed away before we could open.
 I am delighted to carry on our dream, excited to share our hospitality and the City of St. Louis with our guests.

-When I am not running the inn (which is most of the time) I spend a few hours a week as a teaching artist.
+When I am not running the inn, I spend a few hours a week as a teaching artist.
 With different area schools, I combine theatre and science into dynamic/hands-on classroom programs.